GuillaumeLaine/PX4-user_guide/en/ros2/px4_ros2_msg_translation_node.md

 ::: warning
 If a nested message definition changes, all messages including that message also require a version update.
 For example this would be the case for message [PositionSetpointTriplet](../msg_docs/PositionSetpointTriplet.md) if it were versioned.
-This is primarily important for services which often reference other message definitions.
+This is primarily important for services which are more likely reference other message definitions.
 :::

 ## Implementation Details